Skip to main content

 Overview

 The Universal 5-Micron Sediment Filter is a no-frills, standard polypropylene cartridge that does exactly one thing: trap physical sediment from your water supply.
-At $32.88 for a single cartridge, it is priced higher than multi-pack alternatives like the Membrane Solutions 6-pack ($4.39 per filter).
+At a $25–$50 price point for a single cartridge, it costs several times more per unit than multi-pack alternatives like the Membrane Solutions 6-pack.
 For a single replacement when your current filter needs changing and you do not want to commit to a bulk purchase, it serves its purpose.
 But for ongoing use, the economics strongly favor multi-pack options.

 The standard 10 x 2.5 inch form factor ensures compatibility across the widest range of residential filter housings.
 The polypropylene sediment media provides reliable 5-micron filtration, catching sand, silt, rust, scale, and general debris.
 As a first-stage pre-filter in a multi-stage system (before carbon or RO filters), it performs the essential function of protecting finer downstream filters from premature clogging.
 The universal sizing is its key attribute — if you need a single replacement and want guaranteed compatibility, the standard dimensions deliver that confidence.